ChilliCream/graphql-platform/website/src/docs/hotchocolate/security/authorization.md

 </ExampleTabs.Schema>
 </ExampleTabs>

+Specified on a type the `@authorize` directive will be applied to each field of that type.
+Its authorization logic is executed once for each individual field, depending on whether it was selected by the requestor or not.
+If the directive is placed on an individual field, it overrules the one on the type.

 If we do not specify any arguments to the `@authorize` directive, it will only enforce that the requestor is authenticated, nothing more.
-If he is not and he tries to access an authorized field, a GraphQL error will be raised and the field result set to `null`.
+If he is not and tries to access an authorized field, a GraphQL error will be raised and the field result set to `null`.

 ## Roles